-- Historically gold holds its value in times of inflation, deflation & political/economical uncertainty
+- Historically gold holds its value in times of inflation, deflation, and political or economic uncertainty

-- There is a continued increasing demand of gold driving up prices especially from India, China & western investors who increasingly see gold as part of their portfolio
+- Demand of gold driving up prices especially from India, China and investors who increasingly see gold as part of their portfolio

 - Only a very small % of gold is used for actual industrial/decorative purposes & has little utility value.
 Production vastly outweighs usage.

 - Gold is a commodity & you are basically placing a bet that someone will pay more for it in the future (bigger fool theory)